 At a minimum, you should expect your attorney to:

-- Communicate with you.
+Communicate with you.
 A big part of your attorney’s job is to inform you about what happens before, during, and after the foreclosure.
-The attorney should tell you what kind of issues might arise, how they'll be handled, and when certain events will occur.
+The attorney should tell you what kind of issues might arise, how they'll be handled, and when specific events will occur.

-- Meet all legal deadlines.
-Again, there are certain deadlines that must be met when it comes to foreclosure.
-In a judicial foreclosure, you get a limited amount of time—typically 20 or 30 days—to respond to a foreclosure complaint.
+Meet all legal deadlines.
+Again, deadlines must be met when it comes to foreclosure.
+In a judicial foreclosure, you get a limited amount of time, typically 20 or 30 days, to respond to a foreclosure complaint.
 You should expect your attorney to file the necessary paperwork before any applicable deadlines pass and be familiar with all of the local court rules and procedures in your area.

-- Be upfront about how much the representation will cost you.
+Be upfront about how much the representation will cost you.
 When you hire a foreclosure attorney, you’ll sign a retainer agreement, which is a fee agreement between you and the attorney.
-The agreement should cover what services the attorney will provide and how you'll pay for those services.
-(Read about how much a foreclosure attorney might charge you.)
+The contract should cover what services the attorney will provide and how you'll pay for those services.

 Firing Your Foreclosure Attorney

-If you have an issue with your foreclosure attorney, it's usually best to talk to the attorney about the matter and try to find a resolution.
-This is usually easier than firing the attorney and then having to go to the trouble of finding another one.
-Often, you’ll be able to clear up the problem and move forward with your current lawyer.
+If you have an issue with your foreclosure lawyer, it's usually best to talk to the attorney about the matter and try to find a resolution.
+You might be able to clear up the problem and move forward with that lawyer.

-But if you’re not happy with your foreclosure attorney and he or she fails to address the issue after you talk about it, you might need to terminate your relationship.
-You might want to consider firing your attorney if:
+But if you’re not happy with your foreclosure attorney—and he or she fails to address the issue after you talk about it—you might need to terminate your relationship.
+You might want to consider firing your lawyer if:

-Keep in mind that even if you fire the attorney, you'll still have to pay for any services already performed.
+Remember, even if you fire the lawyer, you'll still have to pay for any services already performed.

-If you think you want to fight a foreclosure, consider talking to a foreclosure attorney.
-If you can’t afford to hire a lawyer to represent you throughout the entire process, consider at least scheduling a consultation with one to help you decide what to do, as well as to explain to your legal rights and responsibilities.
-If you can’t afford a consultation with an attorney, a legal aid office may be able to help you for free if you meet certain criteria.
+If you think you want to fight a foreclosure, consider talking to a lawyer.
+If you can’t afford to hire a lawyer to represent you throughout the entire process, consider at least scheduling a consultation with one.
+If you can’t afford a consultation with an attorney, a legal aid office might be able to help you for free if you meet certain criteria.